cadebrown/CARVE/docs/help.md

 ---
-layout: extra
+layout: doc
 title: CARVE
-desc: Help Page
+desc: Development Guide
-permalink: /help
+permalink: /dev
 ---

 # CARVE Help Page

-This is the help page for [CARVE](..).
+This is the help page for [CARVE](..), the _Cade And greg Risc-V Emulator_.

 (WIP: We need to take screenshots of the final layout to help people understand)